patrykferenc/cyclic-dungeon-generation-model/README.md

 # Installation and running

 You need to have .NET Core installed.
-I tested it on Windows 10, and MacOS Monterey (M1) but running it on other reasonable platforms should not be a problem.
+I tested it on Windows 10, and macOS Monterey (M1) but running it on other reasonable platforms should not be a problem.

 The recommended way is to just clone the repository and open it with Rider or Visual Studio.
 This should work out of the box.
 You run it just by running the Program.cs file.